The Gumloop Handbook

 Throughout the week we find many small issues with the product that aren't worth fixing immediately .
 We call these "papercuts".
 They're not anything urgent but they can add up and really ruin a users experience on the platform.
 On Friday we take the entire day to tackle those.
 This helps avoid easily fixable issues falling to the 'low priority' section of the backlog to gather dust.

-Merging staging into production on Friday should feel like a breath of fresh air if we did this right.
+Merging into production on Friday should feel like a breath of fresh air if we did this right.

 Backlog grooming